 The Art and Sculpture Buildings are wired for security and controlled access.
-Department staff members code students into the C-cure system (pronounced "secure") on presentation of a student ID card (available from the University Student Union Bldg.).
+Students need to have a University ID or U-Card to get access to the building.
+Graduate students need to obtain their U-Card from the University Student Union Bldg.
+Once a student has their card, a department staff member can code the card through the C-cure system (pronounced "secure").
 Graduate students are granted access to exterior doors and several shared shops/labs in the Art and Sculpture Buildings, including a computer lab (ART 169), darkroom (ART 264), print shop (ART 252), dry mount /copy stand / FAB room (ART 160G), woodshop and tool room (SCULP 184-185), plaster room (SCULP 181), kilns (SCULP 195), foundry (SCULP 182), sandblasting booth (ART 180), three spray booths (painting, woodshop, ceramics).
 Woodshop and sandblasting access is granted after learning safety and equipment operation procedures in a Fall Semester orientation led by the Facilities Supervisor.
-The Dumke Documentation Studio (ART 053) is installed with cameras, lights, backdrops to document portable work, and digital images can be downloaded to the computer in the room.

 The Facilities Supervisor is charged with maintaining specialized machines and equipment (excepting Dumke and computer labs) and should be informed immediately of theft or damage.
 The custodial staff does not clean these spaces, so all graduate students are expected to clean up after themselves and store their materials away from public areas.
 Graduate students have access to the Owen Reading Room (ART 365), a supplement to the Katherine W. Dumke Fine Arts and Architecture Division in the University's Marriott Library.
-The Reading Room has a collection of books and videos/CDs/DVDs along with subscriptions to current issues of some art and art history periodicals.
+The Reading Room has a collection of books, videos/CDs/DVDs, and subscriptions to current issues of some art and art history periodicals.
 Back issues of all periodicals in the Reading Room are housed at Marriott Library.
 Checkout of materials in the Reading Room for short periods is restricted to faculty and TAs as the instructor of record for a class.